microsoft/aici/README.md

 ## Architecture

-The Aici Low-Level VM (AICI) can be used to constrain output of an LLM in real time.
+The Artificial Intelligence Controller Interface (AICI) can be used to constrain output of an LLM in real time.
-While the GPU is working on the next token of the output, the AICI can use the CPU to compute a user-provided constraint on the next token.
+While the GPU is working on the next token of the output, the AICI VM can use the CPU to compute a user-provided constraint on the next token.
 This adds minmal latency to the LLM generation.

-The AICI itself is built on top of [Wasmtime](https://wasmtime.dev/).
+The AICI VM itself is built on top of [Wasmtime](https://wasmtime.dev/).
 It takes [WebAssembly](https://webassembly.org/) (WASM) modules with a specific interface (see below) and executes them in parralel while the LLM inference engine is working on the next token.
 This runtime is implemented in the [aicirt](aicirt) crate, while the interface